 more details |

 Regions: Antarctic Peninsula | South Georgia | South Shetland Islands | Falkland Islands | Arctic

-Tourism in Antarctica - What will I do and what will I see?First of all you will cross some of the most excitable seas that there are, The Drake Passage.
+First of all you will cross some of the most excitable seas that there are, The Drake Passage.
 This may happen in the night and you may be blissfully unaware of it.
 It may happen during the day time when you are very aware of it.
 Make the most of the experience, it's like a rite of passage, earning you your place in the South.
-Alternatively there is now an opportunity to fly across the Drake's passage in one or both directions if you want to save time or can't face the potential sea state, which incidentally may be contrary enough to be like a mill pond the time you go across it.
+Alternatively you may choose to fly across the Drake passage in both directions or sail one way and fly the other if you want to save time or can't face the potential sea state, which incidentally may be contrary enough to be like a mill pond the time you go across it.

 Albatrosses, seals, penguins, myriad other birds and if you're lucky - whales, will follow the ship for a while or just come for a look.

 You will see some of the most beautiful scenery that the planet has to offer, seascapes, icescapes and landscapes that you only dream about.
 Except there you are - part of it all.

 You will go on visits ashore generally of short duration (around 3 hours), of moderate intensity (less than 100 people), and of a frequency that depends on your tour operator.
 Typically there are 1-2 landings per day.
 Landings are made using Zodiacs (rubber inflatable boats) or if the ship is so equipped also by helicopter.
 Other activities by visitors to Antarctica include mountain climbing, camping, kayaking and scuba diving, there is even the occasional Antarctic marathon (yes honestly!).

 Tour operators usually co-ordinate their itineraries so that ships do not see each other or allow shore parties from different ships overlap, this helps to maintain the "wilderness experience".

 On your trips ashore you will see Antarctic wildlife up close and personal.